TRaSH-Guides/Guides/docs/Radarr/V3/Collection-of-Custom-Formats-for-RadarrV3.md

 ## HQ-P2P

-A collection of P2P groups that are knows for their high quality releases
+A collection of P2P groups that are known for their high quality releases

 ??? example "json"